LorenzoMorelli/GPU_profile_selector/README.md

 # GPU profile selector Gnome-Shell-Extension

 ## Description
-A simple gnome shell extension for switching GPU profiles on Nvidia Optimus systems (i.e laptops with Intel + Nvidia or AMD + Nvidia configurations).
+A simple gnome shell extension which provides a simple way to switch between GPU profiles on Nvidia Optimus systems (i.e laptops with Intel + Nvidia or AMD + Nvidia configurations) in a few clicks.
 In particular this extension is a graphic interface for [envycontrol](https://github.com/geminis3/envycontrol) program.

 ![screenshot example](./extension_screenshot.png)